 The following is a summary based on the laws and practices currently in force in Ireland of certain matters regarding the tax position of investors who are the absolute beneficial owners of their Securities and should be treated with appropriate caution.
-Particular rules may apply to certain classes of taxpayers holding Securities including dealers in securities and trusts.
+Particular rules may apply to certain classes of taxpayers holding Securities including dealers in securities, trusts and entities treated as being associated with the Issuer for Irish tax purposes that are located in a zero or low tax jurisdiction.
 The summary does not constitute tax or legal advice and the comments below are of a general nature only.
 Prospective investors in the Securities should consult their professional advisers on the tax implications of the purchase, holding, redemption or sale of the Securities and the receipt of interest thereon under the laws of their country of residence, citizenship or domicile.